ibm-cloud-docs/watsonxdata/sbmt_spk_cnsl.md

    * Select the **Payload** tab to submit the application if you wish to manually write the payload.

       In the **Application payload** field, specify the application payload JSON that can be accepted by the Spark engine application creation REST API endpoint.
 You can either manually write the payload here or click the **Import from inputs** link to automatically build the JSON from the details provided in the **Inputs** tab.

+      If your application access data from a catalog that is associated with the Spark engine, you can use the payload specified in [Submitting a Spark application by accessing the watsonx.data catalog](/docs/watsonxdata?topic=watsonxdata-smbit_nsp_1).

 4. Click **Submit application**.
 The application is successfully submitted and gets listed under the **Applications** tab.